SimonMilord/Shopify-intern-challenge-fall2022/README.md

 ## Next Steps

 I believe the application can be improved further.
 Given more time, I would have added more types of "bots" that would do more than giving the right answers or answering sarcastically and reluctantly.
-The Open AI API has wide range of interesting completions that would make for cool bots such as a movie to emoji translator or an Analogy maker.
+The Open AI API has a wide range of interesting completions that would make for cool bots such as a movie to emoji translator or an Analogy maker.
 Another feature I would add would be a temperature slider.
 This feature would enable the user to change the amount of "Risks" the AI takes in the model, leading to a narrower or wider range of potential answers.

 ## Contact